 How does heteronormativity crop up in our institutions?
-What can we do to make sure everyone is welcome in our communities, no matter their gender identity or sexual orientation?
+What can we do to make sure everyone feels a sense of belonging in our communities, no matter their gender identity or sexual orientation?
 What tools do we have to do this?

-Raising awareness is the first step, but in order to affect real change, ongoing, tangible action needs to be taken.
-Your family, and your teen, may consider some of the following options to take their learning to the next level:
+Raising awareness is the first step, but in order to affect real change, you must take ongoing, tangible action.
+Your family may consider some of the following options to take your learning to the next level:

-Visit the Religious Action Center's LGBTQ+ Equality page for immediate legislative action items, such as advocating your position to members of Congress.
+Visit the Religious Action Center's LGBTQ+ equality page for immediate legislative action items, such as advocating for the LGBTQ+ community to Congress members.

-Check out the RAC and Keshet's Transgender Inclusion Guide for terminology and additional resources for how you can make your community more gender affirming
+Check out the RAC and Keshet's Transgender Inclusion Guide for terminology and additional resources for how you can make your community more affirming.

 Visit our REDI/DEI Resources page for more materials to help you and your community create a culture of belonging for everyone.